joshbegley/nyt-latest/README.md

 `Thursday was Flagg's true breakout of the postseason: 30 points on 9-of-19 shooting, seven assists, six rebounds, three blocks and a steal.`\
 https://nytimes.com/athletic/6237610/2025/03/28/cooper-flagg-duke-arizona-march-madness/

-**Flyers' strange day starts with Tortorella's firing, ends with York's full-game benching**\
+**Flyers' strange day starts with John Tortorella's firing, ends with Cam York's full-game benching**\
-`Team leaders praised their former coach after they beat the Canadiens — without a defenseman who dressed but didn't play`\
+`Team leaders praised their former coach after they beat the Canadiens — without a defenseman who dressed but didn't play.`\
 https://nytimes.com/athletic/6237681/2025/03/28/flyers-tortorella-york-benching/

 **The Wizards franchise has played for 64 seasons.
 It just recorded its worst loss ever**\